haorendashu/bullet_faq/README.md

 In Bullet Journal, the collection is list for notes and tasks that are related by a common theme or purpose.

 In **Bullet**, it also has collections.
 You can create collections, but you didn't need to add items in collections.
-What you need is related collection when you are creating a item and it will auto showed in the Collection Detail Page.
+What you need is bind collection when you are creating a item and it will auto showed in the Collection Detail Page.

 ## Basic Tutorial